 Unlike DSLRs, there are not a lot of technicalities that you need to worry about while taking a headshot with your phone but perfecting a couple of things will help you get better results.

 First is the lens, smartphone cameras have come a long way but they still cannot compete for head-on with a DSLR in aperture because it depends on lens size.
-Phones have little lens so make sure that the phone is not too close to the face which may result in distortion of facial features.
-Do not worry about getting the extra background in the frame yet, we will be talking about that further along in the article, so for now, just make sure you get the best details in your photo.
+Phones have little lenses so make sure that the phone is not too close to the face which may result in distortion of facial features.
+Do not worry about getting the extra background in the frame yet, we will be talking about that further along in the article, so for now, just make sure you get excellent details in your photo.

 Another technicality that you can control and adjust to a great extent and which will enhance your headshot to a maximum is lighting.

 You have to understand that in professional studios they use large umbrella area lights to make sure that the lighting is perfect and even but we are not going to make you shell out thousands of bucks for that extra equipment to get a professional headshot when we can use natural sources to imitate the studio lights.
 That’s right, natural light is your best source to get even lighting for perfect headshots.

 Before we start praising natural light, you should understand why indoor home lighting can ruin your professional headshots.
 Instead of the studio area lights, there are fluorescent or LED light bulbs in our homes which are point lights and the disadvantage of using them for photography is that they cause really harsh shadows on your facial features.
 Now, to get the most out of natural light make sure that the sun is not too bright which we discussed earlier, and to get remarkable results, stand near a window.